Housing, household debt and policy

 Date: 11-12 December 2017

-We invite submission of theoretical and empirical papers that explore the dynamics of housing markets and household debt; the implications of housing cycles for the macro economy; and the consequences of those dynamics for monetary and macropudential policy.
-Questions of interest may include:
+Submissions of theoretical and empirical papers that explore the dynamics of housing markets and household debt; the implications of housing cycles for the macro economy; and the consequences of those dynamics for monetary and macropudential policy were invited.
+Questions of interest may have included:

 - What drives residential investment and household mortgage choice?